Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 Side-by-Side Cost Summary

 Implementation costs aren't reflected.
 Zendesk implementations commonly add $5,000-20,000 in first-year costs.
 Intercom implementations are typically self-service or $2,000-5,000 if you hire help.
-Spread over 12 months, this can add $167-1,667/month to Zendesk's effective cost.
+Spread over 12 months, this adds $167-1,667/month to Zendesk's effective cost.

 The Hidden Costs Nobody Mentions